It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 In fact, it's a resume enhancement.

-So what's going on here, I'm convinced, is that they are by focusing on this and blaming the Wall Street Journal for running pictures of her playing softball.
+So what's going on here, I'm convinced, is that they are, by focusing on this and blaming the Wall Street Journal for running pictures of her playing softball.

-One of the things they're doing here is they're trying to bait Republican senators, uh, not just on the Judiciary Committee, but throughout Republican anybody's, to get involved in this and to say something about Kagan and her alleged homosexuality, so that then they can say, see, see, see, it's a bunch of bigots, Republicans are a bunch of homophobes, and that would make a sympathy play for her.
+One of the things they're doing here is they're trying to bait Republican senators, not just on the Judiciary Committee, but throughout, Republican anybody's, to get involved in this and to say something about Kagan and her alleged homosexuality so that then they can say, see, see, see, it's a bunch of bigots.

-That's that's what they're trying to do here.
+That's what they're trying to do here.

 That's exactly what they're doing.

-Yeah, we're not falling for it anymore.
+And we're not falling for it anymore.

-Dave Grossman, uh technology did you have a technology coordinator, junior high school?
+Did you have a technology coordinator, junior high school?

-What's an A B guy?
+What's an A-B guy?

 Oh, the film strip guy.

-Oh, yeah, and the uh and the uh mimeograph mission.
+Oh, yeah, and the mimeograph mission.

 Oh, yeah, okay, that guy.